DanielTakeshi/fast_grasp_detect/README.md

 The networks use TF slim.
 [Documentation here][3].

-I think Michael may have trained the YOLO network end-to-end, also using `train_network.py`, which appears to be flexible enough to handle both.

 **Probably better to run for now**: use the scripts `main/grasp.sh` and `main/success.sh` since these iterate through all indices in a cross validation set, and then put the output to a file, such as in: